ld3z/server-releases/src/content/releases/a_monument_to_wasted_time.md

 This world was supposed to be for us.
 Now, it's just for me.
 A museum of memories and a stark reminder that some things, no matter how much effort you pour into them, are destined to be abandoned.

 So, here it stands.
 A digital graveyard.
 A testament to friendships that drifted apart and the folly of investing time in castles made of sand.

+of course, a modded server is indev, so maybe people will play that, but probably not...